An Incident at the Opera Ball on Mardi Gras in 1778

-Challenged the Comte d'Artois to the duel: Louis VI Henri Joseph de Bourbon-Condé, Duc de Bourbon, portrayed by Charles Boulanger de Boisfremont between 1818 and 1824 as 9 Prince de Condé.
+Challenged the Comte d'Artois to the duel: Louis VI Henri Joseph de Bourbon-Condé, Duc de Bourbon, portrayed by Charles Boulanger de Boisfremont between 1818 and 1824 as Prince de Condé.

 An Incident at the Opera Ball on Mardi Gras in 1778 was an affair that almost led to a serious duel within the Royal Family of France.
-The two protagonists were Charles-Philippe de France, Comte d'Artois, who, in 1824, became Charles X, King of France, and Louis VI Henri Joseph de Bourbon-Condé, Duc de Bourbon.
-Both of them belonged to the immediate and extended royal family respectively.
+The two protagonists were Charles-Philippe de France, Comte d'Artois – who became Charles X, King of France, in 1824 – and Louis VI Henri Joseph de Bourbon-Condé, Duc de Bourbon.
+They belonged to the immediate and extended royal family, respectively.
 Because of the duel that was ultimately staged, it was described by those in the know as a comedy in several acts.

-"So, it's a little comedy that the Comte d'Artois is going to play?"
+"Pray, 'tis but a small comedy for the Comte d'Artois to perform."